Hans Raj Mahila Maha Vidyalaya

 Hans Raj Mahila Maha Vidyalaya is a college in Jalandhar, Punjab.
-The college was founded by Mahatma Hansraj in 1927 in Lahore, Pakistan.
-After the partition of Indian and Pakistan the school moved to Jalandhar in 1948.
+The college was founded by Mahatma Hansraj Mahila in 1927 in Lahore, Pakistan.
+After the partition of India and Pakistan the school moved to Jalandhar in 1948.
 The first class consisted of about 80 students compared to 4,650 students in the current class.

 The college is managed by the D.A.V.
 College Managing Committee (DAVMC).currently principal of college is Mrs. Ajay sareen.